 I may have maxed out my culture-quota for the month.
 Operas, ballets, and now a visit to the National Museum of the Republic of Kazakhstan!
-Reed and I finally meandered over to the museum this weekend after repeatedly postponing it for over a month (life happens).
+My husband and I finally meandered over to the museum this weekend after repeatedly postponing it for over a month (life happens).
 I’ve driven past the museum a few times and it looked impressive from the front.
 On our visit, we approached from the side and could truly see how monstrous this building actually is!
 And as with most museums in the world, I’m guessing much of their collections are in storage.

 The building itself is very modern.
 We took the eco-friendly escalators, which only operate when they sense someone approaching, to the top and worked our way down.
 Each landing had a wall of hydroponic plants and/or a colorful mural depicting a scene from the history of Kazakhstan.
 At the very tip-top of the museum is a room called the “Decorative Arts Room” (or something like that).
 It housed elaborately decorated weapons, primarily swords and daggers, made in Kazakhstan from as early as the Bronze Age (c.
 1500 BC) and some imported through trade from both the east and west.
 The other main attractions are the wool rugs, primarily red, with brightly colored details.

 The next floor down is dedicated to contemporary art and seems to contain rotating exhibitions rather than permanent collections.
 This was perhaps my least favorite floor.
 There was a landscape artist, whose work was lovely, lots of beautiful pastel colors.
 There was another artist, Sergey Maslov, for whom I just didn’t care; he did not seem to have technical skills and it seemed like he was copying a bunch of different styles until he found something he liked.
 Meh.